 - Season 10 (2019) is the last year Teens React will feature teens who were born in The '90s.

 - To Boldly Flee discusses a lot how internet criticism is one day going to die, but in the end this is seen as cynical nonsense while "we're a family" wins out.
-However, with the scandal of the website in April 2018 revealing the horrific backstage mistreatments of its contributors, many contributors left the channel and it may signify the end of the era about them being the biggest pool of critics in the internet.
+However, with the #ChangeTheChannel scandal in April 2018 revealing the horrific backstage mistreatments of its contributors, many contributors left Channel Awesome and it may signify the end of the era about them being the biggest pool of critics in the internet.

 - Adventure Time could be thought of as a sort of inversion; the Age that ended to become the world seen in the show is actually modern Earth.
 When the apocalypse happened, it apparently led to the introduction of several new species, magic, and adventure (making it seem the more wondrous of the two).
 But yet, episodes dealing with the setting's past give it a nostalgic and tragic feel.
 The end of one episode set 1000 years in the future reveals that the Candy Kingdom will share this fate.